mastodonsec/thomasthorntoncloud-trivy-scanning/README.md

-# thomasthorntoncloud-trivy-scanning
+# trivy-scanning-poc

-Learn how to set up Trivy scanning in GitHub Actions! 🛡️
-Read the full guide here: [Setting up Trivy in GitHub Actions](http://thomasthornton.cloud/2025/03/18/setting-up-trivy-in-your-github-actions/)
+POC to show how Trivy detects Terraform code vulnerabilities